 You step inside the house, you look at it and you know this house connects with you.
 It has an aura that makes you love the house.

-During house hunting, connecting with the house is essential, but along with it, there are few other things you need to keep in mind like what would be the long-term expenses if you stayed here?
+During house hunting, connecting with the house is essential, but along with it, there are a few other things you need to keep in mind like what would be the long-term expenses if you stayed here?

 If you decide to move to another house in the future, what would this property resell for?
 What free stuff do you get with the house?
 How is the neighborhood, the society?
 Is there a good cell phone connection in the area?
 Is public transportation easily available?

 Answering these basic questions will help you appreciate the house even more.
 If you love a house, don’t let the seller’s agent know, agents are smart and can quickly convince you to buy a house even if you don’t like it.

 3. Being too ‘Fed Up’

-Get up in the morning – head to your office – come back home – immediately leave for house hunting.
+Get up in the morning – head to your office – come back home – and immediately leave for house hunting.
 This can get frustrating soon, especially if you don’t find a house that fits your criteria.

 Or you like a house and someone else grabbed it before you did!
 Irritating, isn’t it?
 Under such circumstances, don’t be that guy who buys a property only because he is ‘Fed Up’.

 You’re comparing the short-term happiness of relaxation with the long-term happiness of a beautiful home, do you see what I’m trying to say?

 You need to make sure that the house you’re going to buy is beautiful, comfortable, and not too much in the pockets.
 It needs to be cozy and the surroundings should make you feel homely.

 In this case, your best option is to wait for some time, take a break from house hunting, change your agent (if needed) Get back when you feel you’re ready to buy your dream home.

 4. Overlooking Neighborhood Considerations

 You might think that your four-walled house is the main thing and yes it is, so is the neighborhood.
 Is it a friendly neighborhood?